AppGharage/Curriculum/docs/backend/README.md

 ## Testing
 ::: tip
 Testing assesses the quality of a product.
 There are a lot of tools for testing.
 However, before you learn any testing tool, it is advisable to understand testing and it's importance.
 For now, you could learn about units and integration test in the language you picked.
-Some of the testing tools are: RSpec for Ruby, pyUnit for python, PHPUnit for PHP etc..
+Some of the testing tools are: RSpec for Ruby, pyUnit for python, PHPUnit for PHP and Mocha for NodeJs.
 :::